xiaobing7/InventorySystem/README.md

 # InventorySystem

-"inventorySystemClient.py" file could be ignored.
+ File "inventorySystemClient.py" in service directory could be ignored.
 It's just a local test of client side.